 Provide your tax file number to your super fund

-You don’t need to apply for the super co-contribution, but you will need to ensure that you have provided your tax file number to your super fund.
-Your super fund cannot accept after-tax contributions, or receive co-contributions on your behalf, if you have not provided your tax file number.
+You don’t need to apply for the super co-contribution, but you will need to make sure you’ve provided your tax file number to your super fund.
+Generally, your super fund can’t accept after-tax contributions, or receive co-contributions on your behalf, if you haven’t provided your tax file number.

 Lodge your tax return

-If you are eligible, the ATO will automatically calculate the appropriate amount that’s owing to you and will typically deposit this into the super fund which you have made the contribution.
-If you’ve recently retired and have closed your super account, it may be possible to have your co-contribution paid directly to you.
+If you’re eligible, the ATO will automatically calculate the appropriate amount that’s owing to you and will typically deposit this into the super fund which you have made the contribution.
+If you’ve recently retired and have closed your super account, it may be possible to have your co-contribution paid to you directly.

-If you’re aged 65 or over at the time of making a voluntary contribution into your super, you must first satisfy a work test, meaning you’ll need to have been gainfully employed during the financial year for at least 40 hours over a period of no more than 30 consecutive days.
+If you’re aged 67 or over at the time of making a voluntary contribution into your super, you must first satisfy (or have an exemption from) the work test, whereby you’ll need to have been gainfully employed during the financial year for at least 40 hours over a period of no more than 30 consecutive days.

 How much will the super co-contribution be?